scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## On-Path Attacks

-When an adversary sits on the path between the source and destination endpoint, it is able to intercept the data packets that are being forwarded and would allow the adversary to hijack traffic ontoto a path that is different from the intended one selected by the source endpoint.
+When an adversary sits on the path between the source and destination endpoint, it is able to intercept the data packets that are being forwarded and would allow the adversary to hijack traffic onto a path that is different from the intended one selected by the source endpoint.
 Possible on-path attacks in the data plane are modifications of the SCION path header and SCION address header, or by simply dropping packets.
 This kind of attack generally cannot be prevented, although anendpoint can use SCION's path awareness to immediately select an alternate path if available.

 ### Modification of the Path Header